 In his will, Frederick Lovering left his estate to his two daughters.
 Julia Eliza Lovering also had become mentally ill, and on July 8, 1885, the Norfolk Probate Court appointed commissioners to divide the property between the two sisters, with Sarah Lovering as guardian for Julia.

 By the 1886-1887 winter season, it was the home of Dr. Elbridge Gerry Cutler, a physician, and his wife, Fannie Gore (Bradford) Cutler.
 He also maintained his medical offices there.
 They had married in October of 1886, and 275 Clarendon probably was their first home together.
-They continued to live there during the 1890-1890 season, but moved thereafter to 214 Beacon.
+During the previous season, prior to their marriage, he had lived at 114 Marlborough.
+They continued to live at 275 Clarendon during the 1890-1890 season, but moved thereafter to 214 Beacon.

 Sarah Lovering traveled to abroad in mid-1890 and died soon thereafter, probably in Paris..
 In her will, she left the bulk of her estate in trust with the income to be used for the care of her mother and sister, stipulating that half of any amount not spent for that purpose during any year would be used “for the promotion of the comfort and happiness of the inmates of the McLean Asylum for the Insane or of any of the inmates of any of the institutions maintained by the Commonwealth of Massachusetts for the care of the insane…”.
 The trustees continued to hold 275 Clarendon and lease it to others.